rwpogge/modsCCDRed/README.md

 ## Python 3 Compatibility

-This is the last Python 2.7 version.
-The next revision will be Python 3 compatible, committed after thorough testing.
+We have a verified Python 3 compatible version starting with v2.0.5.
+This version is also verified to run under Python 2.7 for those who still haven't made the leap, but beware that external modules like numpy et al. may not be so forgiving moving forward, so we recommend you switch to Python 3 if you haven't already.

 ## Acknowledging modsCCDRed